 The 7 Best Faux Ivy Privacy Fences

 This wiki has been updated 32 times since it was first published in December of 2016.
 There's no need to wait around for natural hedges or other plants to grow in order to obtain privacy in your backyard.
 These faux ivy fences provide a verdant screen of artificial vegetation in a matter of minutes, with no time-consuming and difficult planting, watering, or pruning required.
 Our selection includes a variety of coverage options, from fully blocking to a more open, airy feel.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes